What you need to know

 All vehicles entering the garage are subject to search to without notice.
 No vehicle shall gain access or exit the garage except by the use of a Photo ID Access Card.
 The Photo ID Access Cards of personnel authorized to park in DCAMM facilities will be programmed to allow access into the appropriate garage.
 Drivers must present a valid DCAMM ID upon request.
 All passengers in a vehicle must possess a DCAMM ID or must exit the vehicle prior to entering the garage.
 Speed limit in the garage is 5 miles per hour.
 When entering or exiting the garage it is the vehicle driver’s responsibility to yield to pedestrians walking on the side walk and safely merge into or out of traffic.

 If a driver forgets his/her Photo ID Access Card, the driver must proceed to DCAMM’s Office in Room 13 of the State House to secure a Visitor Access Card.
 If the Photo ID Access Card or the Visitor Access Card is lost, there is a $12 replacement fee.

 Each person authorized to park in the McCormack garage will have a reserved space or an unreserved space.
 The reserved parking spaces are located on the first and second floors of the McCormack Garage.
 Each reserved space is numbered and assigned to an individual person.
 Parking in another individual’s assigned parking space may result in ticketing and towing.
-Additionally, the driver of the vehicle may be subject to loss of parking privileges and may face disciplinary or administrative sanctions.
+Additionally, the drive of the vehicle may be subject to loss of parking privileges and may face disciplinary or administrative sanctions.

 The unreserved parking spaces are located on the third and fourth level of the McCormack Garage and are occupied on a “first come, first served” basis.